mlpcon/notes/OP.md

 - Create short funny videos that could be shown during downtime
 - Help organize panelists
 - Create and maintain a planning document for the con that can be updated by the thread
-- Make a better web site
 - Be a CyTube janny who does it >for free
-- Organize and run a charity event (for Fallen Oak, Days End, Snowpity, or any charity you want)
+- Organize and run a charity event (for Fallen Oak, Snowpity, or any charity you want)

-Last thread: >>40876407
+Last thread (from 2024): >>41199555

 PLEASE KEEP EVERYTHING ON TOPIC, ABOUT /mlp/ con Discord drama and bait posts are off-topic